 To hire people with disabilities, we have prepared a pamphlet for students with disabilities and included in it specific information such as interviews with current employees with disabilities, Fujitsu's perspective on hiring people with disabilities, and the range of jobs available once a person is hired.
 We hope this assuages any anxiety and conveys an environment where anyone can actively work, with or without a disability.
-Correspondingly, we implement long-term follow up from initial human resource development until the employee is established, so that workers can stay Trend in Employment Rate of People with Disabilities (Fujitsu Limited)

-with Fujitsu for the long term.
+Correspondingly, we implement long-term follow up from initial human resource development until the employee is established, so that workers can stay with Fujitsu for the long term.
 One example of this is training for new employees and interviews together with their workplace in order to bring out the best of the individual's abilities.